exeter-data-analytics/MachineLearning/README.md

 # skeleton_Rmd

 This provides a template for R practicals written using the `bookdown` package.
-The template provides some customised "Task" and solution boxes.
-To see some examples, download or clone the repository and then compile the project:
+The template provides some customised "Task" and "Solution" boxes.
+To see some examples on how to use this template, download or clone the repository and then compile the project:

 **Linux / Mac:**